What is Social Enterprise?

 Social enterprise is a diverse community and the more-than-profit approach is used by a huge range of organisations, of every size, operating in every corner of Scotland and in most sectors of the economy.
-A social enterprise can simply be a Company Limited by Guarantee with an appropriate "asset lock" and social mission etc, it could also be a registered charity (of which there are over 23,000 in Scotland) or a Scottish Charitable Incorporated Organisation (SCIO).
+A social enterprise is often simply a standard Company Limited by Guarantee with an appropriate "asset lock" and social mission.
+It could also be a registered charity (of which there are over 23,000 in Scotland) or a Scottish Charitable Incorporated Organisation (SCIO).
 Below are some of the common types (both descriptive and legal model) and a social enterprise is often one or more of these.
 Together they make up Scotland's social enterprise movement.

-Co-operatives and Mutuals Co-operatives and Mutuals are democratically-owned businesses which give employees, customers or members a stake in the business.
-There are now almost 600 co-ops in Scotland, with a turnover of more than £4bn a year and employing 28,600 people.
+Co-operatives and Mutuals Co-operatives and Mutuals are democratically-owned businesses which give employees, customers or members a direct stake in the business.
+There are now around 600 co-ops in Scotland, with a turnover of more than £4bn a year and employing 28,600 people.
 Legal models are known as co-operative societies or community benefit societies.
 Co-operatives UK.

-Social Firms Social Firms are commercial businesses that provide integrated employment for people with disabilities or other disadvantages in the work place.
+Social Firms Social Firms are commercial businesses that provide real, integrated employment for people with disabilities or other disadvantages in the work place.
 They may be registered charities, a CIC or other model.
 There are currently around 80 members of Social Firms Scotland.

 Community Interest Companies CICs are limited companies created for the use of people who want to conduct a business or other activity for community benefit.
 They are required to report on activity to the UK CIC Regulator.
 Community Interest Companies Association and the CIC Regulator.

 Development Trusts Development Trusts are community run organisations that are concerned with the economic, social, environmental and cultural needs of their community.
 They are owned and managed by the local community and aim to generate income through trading activity that enables them to deliver services.
 They might be a CIC or charity or other model.
 There are currently over 200 members of Development Trusts Association Scotland.

-Credit Unions Credit Unions are a distinct type of co-operative that provide financial services to members.
-Many operate in areas of social and financial exclusion, but more employers are now offering credit union membership and they're being accessed by ethical consumers.
+Credit Unions Credit Unions are a type of co-operative that provide financial services to members.
+Many operate in areas of social and financial exclusion, though more employers are now offering credit union membership and they're being accessed by ethical consumers.
 The largest offer a competitive range of mainstream financial products.
-There are over 100 credit unions operating across Scotland with over 280,000 members and assets of over £300m.
+There are over 100 credit unions in Scotland with over 280,000 members and assets of over £300m.
 Association of British Credit Unions Ltd (ABCUL Scotland) and the Scottish League of Credit Unions.

-Housing Associations (aka Registered Social Landlords or RSLs) Housing Associations are voluntarily-managed companies providing affordable housing for rent and for sale.
+Housing Associations (aka Registered Social Landlords or RSLs) Housing Associations and housing co-operatives are voluntarily-managed companies providing affordable housing for both rent and sale.
 They give priority to those in greatest need and reinvest any surplus income in maintaining or adding to their housing stock.
-Many Housing Associations also support other forms of social enterprise through 'Wider Role' community regeneration activity.
+Many Housing Associations also support other forms of social enterprise through 'Wider Role' community regeneration/tenant support activity.
 There are around 160 Housing Associations and co-operatives in Scotland providing more than 277,000 homes and over 5,000 places in supported accommodation.
 Scottish Federation of Housing Associations.

 Defining Social Enterprise: The Scottish Criteria

 There is currently no legal definition of "social enterprise".
-The criteria below was formed in 2010 by members of Scotland's social enterprise community as an alternative.
-To sign or support the Voluntary Code of Practice for Social Enterprise in Scotland (that is based on this criteria) click here.
+A 5-point criteria was formed in 2010, by the organisations that form Scotland's social enterprise community, as an alternative.
+To sign or support the Voluntary Code of Practice for Social Enterprise in Scotland (that has now replaced the original criteria) click here.